 Spoken language, reading, spelling, and writing can be challenging for students with dyslexia.
 These difficulties, however, can be overcome with language-based, systematic instruction and consistent support.
 Our literacy products are aligned to research-

-According to the International Dyslexia Association, “Dyslexia is a specific learning disability that is neurobiological in origin.
+According to the International Dyslexia Association®, “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding

-For a more detailed description, see the IDA Dyslexia Handbook: What Every Family Should Know
+For a more detailed description, see the IDA Dyslexia Handbook: What Every Family Should Know.

 Effective reading instruction for students who struggle requires research-based solutions that keep them motivated and excited to learn.
-The most effective solutions are those that follow the structured literacy approach, which is distinctive in guiding
+The most effective solutions are those that follow the Structured Literacy approach, which is distinctive in guiding

 how critical elements are taught.